t-corato/auto-genetic/README.md

 The outputted best chromosome will have an .fitness attribute that contain the fitness and a .hyperparams attribute that contains the set of hyperparams that lead to the best fitness.

+This example program is defined with an Sklearn program but the GeneticAlgorithm is best served by using a more complex custom program, since sklearn already has many programs that can optimize the hyperparams in a less Stochastic way.